rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 ### Prerequisites

 These labs require that you have Git and the AWS Command Line Interface (CLI) installed in order to perform functions to the AWS Cloud.
 The Ultra96 root file system includes these commands.
-Thus all the shell commands shown in the labs are assumed to be performed in the terminal emulator for the Ultra96, after logging in as 'xilinx'.
+All shell commands shown in the labs are assumed to be performed in the terminal emulator for the Ultra96, after logging in as 'xilinx'.
 A general familiarity with Linux command line operation under the bash shell is assumed.

 ### Clone Workshop Repository